BestieMods/EzCode-example-scripts/README.md

 ## What to expect in here

--🎮 Games
+- 🎮 Games
--📖 Simple stuff
+- 📖 Simple stuff
--❓Whatever you want me to put here :D and files of syntax explanations, each in their own coding language
+- ❓Whatever you want me to put here :D and files of syntax explanations, each in their own coding language
 ## Why i made this